What Is It

-Philosophers call a person autonomous if she is responsible not just for what she does but also for the priciples and rules that guide her.
+Philosophers call a person autonomous if she is responsible not just for what she does but also for the principles and rules that guide her.
 But does this really make sense?
 Aren't we all just products of culture, education and genes?
-Join John and Ken as they investigate the nature of autonomy with John Christman from Penn State University.
+Join John and Ken as they investigate the nature of autonomy with John Christman from Penn State University., author The Politics of Persons: Individual Autonomy and Socio-historical Selves.

 Autonomy: illusion or reality?
 Before turning to guest John Christman, John and Ken decide that autonomy is a sort of self-government wherein an individual lives by their own rules and lives a free life.
 Christman agrees with John and Ken that autonomy is best understood as self-government, but he is careful to distinguish autonomy from freedom—freedom refers to action whereas autonomy refers to the internal conditions that move someone to act.
 Christman also disagrees that autonomy means making up your own rules, if that’s true its unclear why autonomy is a value and whether autonomy is even possible.
 Instead, Christman asserts that autonomy is more like self-management than self-creation—and self-management is the ability to effectively pursue our desires as opposed to blindly following them.